SalomePlatform/jobmanager/doc/job.rst

 ======================== ==============================================================================
 **Maximum duration**     It's the maximum expected duration of the job.
 When a batch manager is used, this
                          time is interpreted as a **walltime** and not as a **cputime**.
-If maximum duration is set to 0, the time will be set to the default value of the batch queue selected.
+If maximum duration is not set or set to 0, the time will be set to the default value of the batch queue selected.
 **Number of cpu**        It's the number of cpus/cores requested.
 **Memory**               It's the amount of required memory.
 It is generally specified **per node**.